Graduate Programs in Kinesiology

-In your first year, you’ll take KP601: Seminar in Physical Activity and Health I, and KP620: Statistical Reasoning and Advanced Experimental Analysis.
+In your first year, you’ll take KP601: Seminar in Physical Activity and Health I; KP620: Statistical Reasoning and Advanced Experimental Analysis; KP622: Advanced Research Design in Human Movement, Health and Development.
 In your second year, you’ll take KP611: Seminar in Physical Activity and Health II.

 You’ll also choose between 2 and 3 elective courses, depending on your interests and the focus of your research.

 As our population ages and physical activity declines, there is a critical need for advanced researchers who can investigate and understand physical activity, sport, exercise, health and physical education.
 Our PhD in Kinesiology provides a highly integrated approach to scholarship, so you can follow your research passion and become expert in the field.
 When you complete this program, you’ll be able to engage in research and take part in the vital conversation about our nation’s health.

 You’ll collaborate with faculty mentors as you conduct leading-edge research in one of our core research areas: